meyda/meyda-rs/README.md

 Contributions are always welcome.
 The library *should* be test-driven and all new features *should* have accompanying tests.

-The tests are located in the eponymous directory.
-There is one file per feature.
-Tests can be run with `cargo test`.
+Tests can be run with `cargo test` – each extractor function *should* have a test module in the same file, and should make use of [meyda/gauge](https://github.com/meyda/gauge), which is submodule'd in `/src/utils`.
+The deserialized gauge data is provided by `utils::test` as a vector of `TestDataSet` structures.